-- Spend 4 hours exploring Grand Canyon West rim and Skywalk.
+- Spend 4 hours exploring the Grand Canyon West rim and Skywalk.
 (Skywalk optional)

 - Plenty of water is provided on tour.

-- Free cancellation up to 24 hours from the start of tour.
+- Free cancellation up to 24 hours from the start of the tour.

 - We DO NOT use a check-in terminal; we leave directly after hotel pickups.

-- There are no additional fees on the day of tour.
+- There are no additional fees on the day of the time.